System: Nintendo Entertainment System

 The Retro Looney Verdict

-Punch-Out!! on the NES is like a chip butty with extra mustard: sharp, satisfying, and stupidly moreish, turning button-bashing into a boxing ballet that belted the belts.
-It’s the pugilistic pioneer that still spars with the best.
-Aye, the cheap shots and password palaver can bruise your buzz, but that’s like moaning your ringside seat’s got splinters.
+Punch-Out!! on the NES is like a chip butty with extra mustard: sharp, satisfying, and surprisingly moreish.
+It turns simple timing into a boxing ballet that still belts the belts decades later.
+Sure, cheap shots and password palaver bruise your patience, but that’s like moaning your ringside seat has splinters.
 Swing in for a retro rumble that’ll leave you shadow-jabbing the sofa.